Learn-Together-Pro/ComputerScience/dbms/concepts.md

 An attribute that is not part of any candidate key of a relation.

+## Decomposition Theorem

+The split of relations is guaranteed to be lossless if the intersection (the shared set attributes) of the attributes of the new tables is a key of at least one of them.

 ## Functional Dependency ~ FD

 A functional dependency (FD) in a relational database is said to exist when one attribute (or a group of attributes) uniquely determines another attribute (or a group of attributes).
 This relationship is denoted as `(A → B)`, meaning the value of attribute `(A)` (or set of attributes) uniquely determines the value of attribute `(B)` (or set of attributes).